markyoder/wasp_clone/wasphive/README.md

         Validation Error: Invalid Schema Rule: MESSAGE line:X column:Y

-	*These messages denote an actual error in the schema file (not the input) at the provided line and column number.*
+	*This message example denotes an actual error in the schema file (not the input) at the provided line and column number.*

 For examples of these ***Miscellaneous Validation Details*** (including schemas, inputs, and expected validation messages), please see [Miscellaneous Validation Examples](#miscellaneous-validation-examples).